goodbyehoney/goodbyehoney/README.md

 ### Hi there 👋, I'm Yevhen

 ## I'm a Junior FrontEnd Developer, and
-- 💪 I like to write code
+- 👾 I like to write code (at least - I make an effort)
-- 🎉 I love to stargazing and astronomy
+- 🚀 I love to stargazing and astronomy
-- 🥅 I am constantly learning new things
+- 📚 I'm constantly learning new things

 <br />